hMRI-group/hMRI-toolbox-docs/docs/tutorials/Contribute.md

 or want to contribute by answering other users' questions, or wish to keep posted about what's going on with the hMRI toolbox, [join the mailing list][mailing-list-home]!

-Go to the [HMRI-TOOLBOX mailing list home page][mailing-list-home] to subscribe, unsubscribe, manage your account and browse the archives.
+Go to the [hMRI Toolbox mailing list home page][mailing-list-home] to subscribe, unsubscribe, manage your account and browse the archives.

 Once you have subscribed to the mailing list, you can send emails to HMRI-TOOLBOX@JISCMAIL.AC.UK with your questions and/or contribute by answering questions and helping out other users.